-The Corsair Void RGB is super comfy, boasting an ear-shaped design in favor of the usual round cans that almost never feel right.
-It’s also capable of exuding first-pumping bass that’s powerful without muddying the mix.
+The Corsair Void RGB is super comfy, boasting of an ear-shaped design in favour of the usual round cans that almost never feel right.
+It’s also capable of exuding fist-pumping bass that’s powerful without muddying the mix.
 You can configure its lighting colors using Corsair's intuitive software and even make it dance in tandem with the company's K65 or K70 mechanical keyboards.

 Affordable and comfortable with punchy bass